Last week I wrote a pretty harsh post about Harry Potter, and was relieved that others too think the Boy Who Lived should finally die.

 The second film sees Newt go to Paris to track down the obscurus, Credence, and stop him from joining the wrong side; Grindelwald’s.

-Grindlewald is hyped up to the most evil wizard before Voldermort, “wizard Hitler” as he’s commonly called online.
-Yet, he didn’t seem that bad.
-While I get that he’s lying, manipulating people, and using his charm, so far, he doesn’t seem that bad.
+Grindelwald is hyped up to the most evil wizard before Voldemort, “wizard Hitler” as he’s commonly called online.
+Yet, he didn’t seem that bad, yet – I’m sure some is charisma and how bad people don’t hop right into doing evil things, they build up to it.
+He fell flat compared to Voldemort who was introduced to us immediately as being willing to murder a baby with no hesitation.
 This movie could have been a dark tale about all the evil he’s done, and it wasn’t.

 If you’re not invested in the Harry Potter world you’ll like this movie.
 It has a decent plot and story.
 When I ignored everything I know about the Wizarding World I could enjoy it.